 What is SWAT?

-The 10th Annual Collections SWAT Team will take place at the Delaware Historical Society Archives, Wilmington, DE.
+The 10th Annual Collections SWAT Team took place at the Delaware Historical Society Archives, Wilmington, DE.
 January 7-10 and January 14-17, 2019.
 The team worked with Chief Curator, Leigh Rifenburg, and Preservation Librarian, Bill Robinson, on clearing, organizing, and pre-cataloging a large office full of collections items that ranged from early American republic receipts to modern-day political and protest signs.

 Historical Society of Cecil County, Elkton, MD.
 January 9-12 and January 16-19, 2017.
 The 2017 Collections SWAT focused on the vast textile collections at the HSCC.
 The students worked with curator Lisa Dolor to identify, clean, photograph and rehouse over 550 objects.
 These ranged from a 10 piece Quaker wedding dress from 1870 to Vietnam era military uniforms.
 The students helped identify all WWI objects in the collection for an upcoming WWI exhibitions which the HSCC will launch in April of 2017.
 There was also a complete assessment of the Society’s Military Museum collection.
 A curatorial workspace was created in a former storage space.
 Click here for an album of some of the 2017 SWAT highlights.